Very Low Carbohydrate Diet for Type 1 Diabetes

 The trial does not specify if you need to stop taking your current medications, but it mentions that participants can only use insulin and metformin.
 If you are on other medications, you might need to stop them to participate.

-What data supports the effectiveness of the very low carbohydrate diet treatment for type 1 diabetes?
+What prior data suggests that this very low carbohydrate diet is safe for type 1 diabetes?

-Is a very low carbohydrate diet safe for people with type 1 diabetes?
+What evidence suggests that a very low carbohydrate diet is effective for type 1 diabetes?

 Belinda Lennerz, MD PhD